electron/electron/docs/tutorial/snapcraft.md

 Package the application using [electron-packager][electron-packager] (or a similar tool).
-Make sure to remove `node_modules` that you don't need in your final application, since any module you don't actually need will just increase your application's size.
+Make sure to remove `node_modules` that you don't need in your final application, since any module you don't actually need will increase your application's size.

 The output should look roughly like this: